 Time Target

 The data indicates the total number of students who completed the weekly Time Target.
 Teachers can hover over this number to see student names.
-By default, the weekly Time Target is set to 45 minutes.
-We recommend sticking with this Time to let students achieve at least one year of growth by the end of the school year.
-However, a teacher can change the weekly Time Target in the Control Panel.
-Find out more about setting up your Weekly Target in How to Use Weekly Targets?
+By default, the Weekly Time Target is set to 30 minutes for Pre-K, 35 minutes for Kindergarten, and 45 minutes for Grades 1 and above.
+We recommend sticking with these grade-based defaults to help students achieve at least one year of growth by the end of the school year.
+However, a teacher can change the Weekly Time Target in the Control Panel.

 Task Target